raidsrc/hello-hugo/content/posts/bye-for-now.md

 Still working on the site(s).
 It's still fun.
 But I'm running out of time.
 Life is speeding up and I'm struggling to keep pace.

+Got results from a COVID-19 test yesterday.
+Negative.
+I think I'm just built different.
+I've been exposed multiple times to multiple people who tested positive.
+I'm still negative. ~~Fuck a virus fr on god on 2 virgils keepin it a buck fifty imma wipe a viruses nose if it comes down to it~~

 Alright.
 I'm done here.
 Peace out.
 I'll get back to writing here someday, maybe, I don't know.